 1 Tbsp Grapeseed Carrier Oil (get it here)

 Combine all ingredients inside a glass bottle or jar.

 Replace the bottle cap and shake well to thoroughly blend all oils.

 To use, dispense up to 1 Tbsp of the blend into the palm of your hand and massage into affected areas.

-You Will Also Like: Essential Oil Uses In Your Beauty Routine
+You May Also Like: Essential Oil Uses In Your Beauty Routine

 Hot Oil Treatment Blend for Nourishing and Strengthening Your Hair